focus-editor/focus/LOG.md

 - BUG: When reloading file from disk (refresh_buffer_from_disk) make sure to remove crlf (until it's supported at least)

-- Ctrl + 1/2 when opening files to specify the preferred side

 - Proper tab support:
     - Draw them wide (only in the visible part of the text)
     - Consider them a whitespace when calculating line start - they never need to show on the left in finder results